o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/fonts/create-font-families.md

 ---
-linkTitle: Creating font families
+linkTitle: Creating Font Families
 description: Combine multiple font assets to create a font family group to use in your game UI in Open 3D Engine.
 title: Creating Font Families
-weight: 300
+weight: 200
 ---

 You can combine multiple font assets into a single font family group.